MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 ### Windows authentication

-Windows-based authentication is supported.
+Windows authentication is supported.
 To enable Windows-based authentication in your connector, add the following line in the **Authentication** section of your connector.

 ```
 Windows = [ SupportsAlternateCredentials = true ]